Madman10K/madman10k.github.io/i18n-commentary.md

 On Linux, you have a much wider selection.
 First, there are 2 major IMEs, [IBus](https://en.wikipedia.org/wiki/Intelligent_Input_Bus) and [FCITX5](https://en.wikipedia.org/wiki/Fcitx).
 Which both work in a very similar way.
-They act as frameworks for IMs and actual IMs can be installed through plugins.
+They act as frameworks for IMs, and actual IMs can be installed through plugins.
 Here are some sorted by
 language:
 - IBus
   1. Chinese